chipjacks/chipjacks.github.io/_posts/2013-12-28-lance-armstrong.markdown

 I still believe in Lance Armstrong.

 Yep, you read that right.
-You’re probably already loading up your potato canon with rotten vegetables, getting ready to paint me red with tomato juice.
+You’re probably already loading up your potato cannon with rotten vegetables, getting ready to paint me red with tomato juice.
 And that’s fine, I understand that.
 All I’m asking is that before you shoot that thing at me, you finish this article.
 Because it’s not really even about Lance